Instability of the halocline at the North Pole: Instability analysis

-it follows that $ \A_0$ should have the form $(a_1,0,0)$ with $a_1\in\mathbb{R}$.
-Therefore, the most natural choice is $ \A_0=(1,0,0)$ (which verifies \eqref{A2A3}).\\ The linear system \eqref{50} is non-autonomous as $\Theta$ depends on $t$.
-We transform it into an autonomous one by rotating the canonical basis by an angle
+with it follows that $ \A_0$ should have the form $(a_1,0,0)$ with $a_1\in\mathbb{R}$.
+The most natural choice is $ \A_0=(1,0,0)$.
+As the linear system \eqref{50} is non-autonomous due to the $t$-dependence of $\Theta$, we transform it into an autonomous one by rotating the canonical basis by an angle

 about the vector $\left(0,\, \frac{{k}}{m},\, \frac{f}{k\csf}\right)$.
 The rotation matrix (due to the Rodrigues formula \citep{rotation}) is given by

 with inverse